coronavirus health and safety measures

 All staff routinely practice our stringent health and safety practices, as well as additional COVID-19 measures.

-We have enhanced our efforts to sanitize our classrooms, toys, playground equipment, and all other high-touch areas.
-We have removed most fabric items and other difficult-to-sanitize items from our classrooms.
+We have enhanced our efforts to sanitize our classrooms, toys, playground equipment, and other high-touch areas.